prymitive/karma/docs/CONFIGURATION.md

   instead of original string values.
   Note: this option is not available via environment variables, you can only set it via the config file.
+- `auto:ignore` - list of label names that should never be selected as multi-grid source label when multi-grid is configured to `Automatic selection` in the UI or when `ui:multiGridLabel` is set to `@auto`.
+- `auto:order` - preferred order for selecting labels to be used as multi-grid source label when multi-grid is configured to `Automatic selection` in the UI or when `ui:multiGridLabel` is set to `@auto`.
+If a label name is not present in this list labels with equal weight will be picked in alphabetic order.

 Defaults: